 Almond butter chocolate chip cookies are simple, wholesome, and made with only 5 ingredients!
 You won’t miss the butter and flour in these naturally gluten free cookies.

 Almond butter.
 It’s a toasty, almond-y spread that’s a bit more grainy than peanut butter.
-Besides on a spoon straight out of the jar, I love it in quinoa snack bars, breakfast cookies, coconut granola bars, and in today’s flourless chocolate chip cookie recipe.
+Besides on a spoon straight out of the jar, I love it in quinoa snack bars, breakfast cookies, banana chocolate chip breakfast cookies, coconut granola bars, and in today’s flourless chocolate chip cookie recipe.
 We’re ditching the butter and flour for these easy gluten free cookies!

 While flourless cookies are certainly nothing new, I love these cookies so much that they deserve a place in my recipe archive.
 We had some friends over and I wanted to serve something a bit healthier.
 Did you know almonds have tremendous health benefits?
 No one had any idea that these cookies were flourless– the entire batch was gone in seconds!